PQ-GCN: Enhancing Text Graph Question Classification with Phrase Features: Experiments

 \subsection{Datasets}

+We first select a number of datasets used for question classification task to evaluate our proposed model on.

-\paragraph{NU} This dataset was obtained from Najran University~\cite{YAHYA2013587}, containing 596 questions with 3 class labels of different cognitive complexities.
+\paragraph*{NU} This dataset was obtained from Najran University~\cite{YAHYA2013587}, containing 596 questions with 3 class labels of different cognitive complexities.

-\paragraph{ARC} This dataset was released as part of the A12 Reasoning Challenge~\cite{boratko-etal-2018-systematic}, consisting 279 questions labeled with 3 different reasoning capabilities.
+\paragraph*{ARC} This dataset was released as part of the A12 Reasoning Challenge~\cite{boratko-etal-2018-systematic}, consisting 279 questions labeled with 3 different reasoning capabilities.

-\paragraph{LREC} This is a collection of 345 middle school science questions, labeled with 3 different type of answers required by the respective questions~\cite{godea-nielsen-2018-annotating}.
+\paragraph*{LREC} This is a subset of 344 questions from the original dataset of science questions asked by teachers in real middle school classrooms, with a proposed taxonomy by expected answer types~\cite{godea-nielsen-2018-annotating}.
+The subset was chosen by selecting 3 mutually exclusive class labels---'Very short answer', 'Context sensitive', and 'Answers will vary'.

-\paragraph{Bloom} Bloom's Taxonomy~\cite{bloom1956taxonomy} is one of the most well-established question classification frameworks used by educators.
-This dataset is a set of questions collected from different web sources, and manually classified into the six cognitive levels of Bloom's Taxonomy~\cite{bloom-dataset}.
+\paragraph*{Bloom} Bloom's Taxonomy~\cite{bloom1956taxonomy} is one of the most well-established question classification frameworks used by educators, based on different educational objectives.
+This dataset is a set of questions collected from different web sources and manually classified into the six cognitive levels of Bloom's Taxonomy\footnote{The dataset can be found at \url{dx.doi.org/10.13140/RG.2.1.4932.3123}}.

-\paragraph{TREC} The Text REtrieval Conference (TREC) dataset contains $\sim$6000 questions from four sources---4,500 English questions published by USC~\cite{hovy-etal-2001-toward}, about 500 manually constructed questions for a few rare classes, 894 TREC 8 and TREC 9 questions, and also 500 questions from TREC 10 which serves as the test set.
-These questions were manually labeled into 6 \textit{coarse} and 50 \textit{fine} class labels.
+\paragraph*{TREC} The Text REtrieval Conference (TREC) dataset contains $\sim$6000 questions from four sources---4,500 English questions published by USC~\cite{hovy-etal-2001-toward}, about 500 manually constructed questions for a few rare classes, 894 TREC 8 and TREC 9 questions, and also 500 questions from TREC 10 which serves as the test set.
+These questions were manually labeled into 6 class labels.

-Aside from TREC, for which the dataset split was obtained from HuggingFace~\footnote{\url{https://huggingface.co/datasets/CogComp/trec}}, the train/test split was given by a pre-determined seed.
+Aside from TREC, for which the dataset split is obtained from HuggingFace~\footnote{\url{https://huggingface.co/datasets/CogComp/trec}}, the train/test splits are determined by a fixed seed and can be provided upon request.
+Relevant statistics for the datasets are found in Table~\ref{tab:label_distributions}.